-Students customize their project and elective courses to concentrate in Executive Leadership and Change in one of three specialty tracks: Business; Health Professions; Not-for-Profit Organizations.
+Executive Leadership and Change students customize their project and complete one course in one of four specialty tracks: Business; Health Professions; Higher Education; Not-for-Profit Organizations.

 Program Structure and Time Limitation

 Students in the program enter and finish as a cohort, maintaining continuous registration in sequenced courses.
 The ordinary time limitation for completion of the program is accordingly, from the time of first enrollment, two years for the weekend cohort and three years for the weeknight cohort.
 Compliance with the time limitation will be monitored by the Program Director.
 While these models offer an optimal learning experience, exceptions may be made for people who must temporarily leave the program.
 Such students must discuss their situation with the Program Director and file a formal Leave of Absence.
 The precise timing of the students return from leave will be subject to the sequence availability within an appropriate cohort for the students program re-entry.
 In cases where lack of an appropriate cohort causes a student to exceed the allowed one years leave of absence from the program, the student will be permitted, and expected, to re-enroll at the earliest availability of an appropriate cohort.
 All other Daemen College policies on Leaves of Absence and time limitations for program completion (including extensions) will apply.